org-roam/org-roam-bibtex/README.md

 ##### `orb-insert-generic-candidates-format`

-How the selection candidates should be presented when using `generic` frontend:
+How the selection candidates should be presented when using `generic` interface:

 * `key`   - only citation keys.
 Fast and pretty, but too little contextual information
 * `entry` - formatted entry.
 More information, but not particluarly